 Being part of a college community, providing a strong support network and creating a sense of belonging can go a long way in alleviating many of the problems these students face.
 To enable these students to come to UNSW and flourish, we would like to offer a number of full and part accommodation scholarships.

 Scholarships can be funded by individuals or groups, such as a country or year group.
 A scholarship room will be allocated and named in recognition of a donor or donor group's generosity.

-Please contact Peter Wilson to discuss opportunities to donate to the Colleges.
+Please contact Isabelle Creagh to discuss opportunities to donate to the Colleges.

 Living at college means my time at university isn’t just about attending lectures.
 Rather, it’s full of unforgettable memories I’m able to share with friends.